zeeshan-evo/tallybook365/Readme.md

 # Invoicing and quotation management solution for digital agencies.

-### We use a more advanced version of this api with a lot more functionality, infrastructure and offer it as a SASS product for our clients. we have 150+ agencies currently using our SASS service.
-If you are a freelancer or a small business owner you can deploy this to your own infrastructure and use this basic version free of charge.
+### We use a more advanced version of this api with a lot more functionality, infrastructure and offer it as a SASS product for our clients.
+We used this as a MVP product to test out the market, currently we have 150+ agencies currently using our SASS service.
+If you are a freelancer or a small business owner you can deploy this to your own infrastructure and use this basic version free of charge if you want.

 ### steps to run the api: